MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/configure-SharePoint-WorkflowManager-2019.md

 description: "Summary: Learn the steps to set up and configure eDiscovery in SharePoint Server 2013, SharePoint Server 2016, Exchange Server 2016, and Exchange Server 2013."
 ---

-# Configure eDiscovery in SharePoint Server
+# Configure SharePoint Workflow Manager for SharePoint Server

  **Summary:** Learn the features and steps to configure SharePoint Workflow Manager in SharePoint Server 2019 Public Preview.

-This article gives a brief overview of the new version of Workflow Manager and the steps that are required to configure Workflow Manager in SharePoint Server 2019 Public Preview.
+This article gives a brief overview of the Workflow Manager and the steps that are required to configure Workflow Manager in SharePoint Server 2019 Public Preview.

 ## Overview